Webster

 Later on that day.

-“Surely, you can rent the room,
+“Surely, we can rent the room.

 Arthur’s passed away.”